How to Write Dialogue: 8 Simple Rules (With Examples!)

 - Don’t have characters tell each other things that the reader already knows.

-The first is unbelievable and the second is unbelievably boring.
+The first is unbelievable, and the second is unbelievably boring.
 Steer clear of both and you'll be headed in the right direction.

-2. Don’t enter a scene at the start of a conversation
+2. Dialogue Rule #2: Don’t enter a scene at the start of a conversation

-If you were to directly transcribe a real conversation, you wouldn’t have masterpiece on your hands; instead, you’d likely have incomplete sentences that express meandering thoughts.
+If you were to directly transcribe a real conversation, you wouldn’t exactly have masterpiece on your hands.
+Instead, you’d likely have incomplete sentences that express meandering thoughts.

-Alfred Hitchcock is credited with saying that “drama is life with all the boring bits cut out.”
-We could just as easily say that good dialogue is like a real conversation without all the fluff.
-And one of the most common ways to cut out the boring stuff is to enter the scene as late as possible, ideally right before the crux of the conversation.
+Alfred Hitchcock once said that “drama is life with all the boring bits cut out.”
+Comparably, we could say that good dialogue is like a real conversation without all the fluff.
+And one of the most common ways to cut out the fluff is to enter the scene as late as possible, ideally right before the crux of the conversation.

 Here’s screenwriter Aaron Sorkin talking about the first scene of his Oscar-winning screenplay for The Social Network: